fedi-e2ee/public-key-directory-specification/Specification.md

 Therefore, we strongly recommend that independent third parties scrutinize any use of `BurnDown`.

 If users wish to opt out of being able to ever issue a `BurnDown`, they can issue a `Fireproof` at any time to turn this feature off.
-There is no way to reverse this opt-out.
-This is a deliberate design decision to enable power users to choose security over convenience, even if it risks losing access to their account if all their secret keys are lost.
+The only way to reverse this opt-out is to issue an `UndoFireproof` message, signed by one of the user's secret keys.
+This is a deliberate design decision to enable power users to choose security over convenience, without being forever locked out of convenience if their personal threat model changes.

 #### Position Statement From the Authors